Table of Contents Show

-Most animals hibernate in the colder weather when the food resources and warmth become scarce.
+Most animals hibernate in colder weather when food resources and warmth become scarce.
 They enter into a state of temporary dormancy until more tolerable weather arrives.

-Here is the list of some animals that hibernate to survive.
+Here is a list of some animals that hibernate to survive.

 1. Box Turtles

-Box turtles are one of the cold-blooded animals that hibernate.
+Box turtles are cold-blooded hibernating animals.
 Their hibernation period generally spans from 3 to 4 months.

-Turtles like freshwater turtles are some of the animals that hibernate actually in the water.
+Turtles, like freshwater turtles, are some of the animals hibernating actually in the water.
 Freshwater helps them to maintain a stable body temperature.

 2. Fat-tailed Dwarf Lemurs

-Native to the western coast of Madagascar, the fat-tailed dwarf lemur is one of the only known cold-blooded animals that hibernate in this area.
+Native to the western coast of Madagascar, the fat-tailed dwarf lemur is one of the only known cold-blooded animals hibernating in this area.